AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)</ins>**
+One of the the technologies that Cash App uses a secure encryption, specifically  Cash App is PCI Data Security (PCI-DSS) Level 1 compliant. **(CASH APP)** Cash App utilzes state-of-the-art encryption algorithms to protect user data and financial transactions.
+A user's payment information would be encrypted and be sent securly to Cash App's servers; even if they are using public/private WI-Fi or data (3G, 4G, etc.) it would still protect that sensitive information from unauthorized entities. **(CASH APP)**

+The second techology they utilize Cloud computing technology, specifically Google Cloud to handle immense computing demands of its applied AI efforts **(GOOGLE CLOUD)**

 ## Landscape